UltraMessaging/mcs_json_print/README.md

 By default, it writes the monitoring data to an "sqlite" database.
 However, you can replace the "sqlite" interface with your own user-written plugin.

-This repository is an example user-written MCS plugin that receives monitoring data and prints it in JSON format to a text file.
-The expectation is that you will replace the text file printing with your own monitoring data management system.

 # THE FILES